NoroffFEU/development-platforms/Firebase-Case-Study.md

 # Database

+- Realtime / Firestore
-- noSQL - benefits - weaknesses - method
+- noSQL - benefits - weaknesses - method how to query
+- Works online by caching changes and syncing when online
+- Queries

 # Security